 We've been working with Professional Grant Writers for two years now and their services have become critical to our operations.
 CEO Megan Hill matched us with a perfect copywriter immediately who had an extensive non-profit background and exceeded our expectations.
 We haven't had one regret or pain-point since.
 As our needs have grown, PGW's services have grown with us - from copywriting to grant research to grant writing and management.
 I am always looking for consultants who will go above and beyond because that's what I ask of myself and my staff.
 PGW goes above and beyond.
 I count them as one of the most valuable consultant relationships we have

 Professional Grant Writers helped Komera take a fresh look at how we describe our programs to potential partners.
 They were incredibly helpful in research and setting up potential funding opportunities.
 It certainly made my life easier to have them as a partner!

 All went very well!
-Laura did a great job with the write ups and was very patient with our African partners and their last minute submissions.
-Both grants are in and we are hopeful!
+PGW did a great job with the write ups and was very patient with our partners and their last minute submissions.
 We look forward working with Professional Grant Writers again on the next round of grants!

 Our environmental non-profit has been working closely with Professional Grant Writers for the past several months and we could not be happier with the quality of their work and the service they are providing us.
 I have been particularly impressed with Professional Grant Writers’ ability to understand the complex issues we are dealing with, and their ability to translate those into understandable and compelling documents for potential grantors.
 Their experience and exceptional professionalism, combined with their sincere personal care and involvement in ensuring our success, make them perfect team members in guiding us through the ins and outs of acquiring grants.
 Our view is that they are a permanent and vitally important part of our organization.